rebelsky/sams-assorted-musings-reflections/grinnell-trads-noyce-cooper.md

 back to the Noyce "incident" [29].
 Gary Cooper '26 almost certainly did not ride a horse to the top of Gates tower [30].
 While Cooper never graduated from Grinnell, he left voluntarily rather than being expelled.
-Gary Cooper was a succesful actor.
+Gary Cooper was a successful actor.
 Students do have a Mary B. James festival.
 Because James' name can be heard as "Mary *Be* James", the Mary B. James party is a cross-dressing festival.
 Fig Newtons *are* named after Newton, Massachusetts.
 Our country *is*